 ZONES 7 - 9

-By now your plants should have stopped producing fruit and need time to recover in order to pump out the produce all over again next spring.
+By now your plants should have stopped producing fruit and need time to recover.
+This is in order to pump out the produce all over again next spring.
 Plants may either still be leafy and green, or losing some of their luster.
 Both are normal.

 ZONES 4 - 7

-Insulate pots by wrapping them in a cylinder of chicken wire and stuffing the space in between with fall leaves or straw.
+- Insulate pots by wrapping them in a cylinder of chicken wire.
+Then stuff the space in between with fall leaves or straw.
 (You’ll remove the insulation in the spring after the threat of prolonged cold weather has passed.)

-Another way to protect roots from freezing is to sink the pots up to their rim in a compost pile or even a trash can filled with mulched leaves.
+- Another way to protect roots from freezing is to sink the pots up to their rim in a compost pile.
+Alternatively, try a trash can filled with mulched leaves.
 In spring, lift pots out, and place them where desired.

-If it doesn’t get too cold where you live (zones 6 and 7), you can also try moving the pots to a protected area, such as right up against the house.
+- If it doesn't get too cold where you live, you can try moving the pots to a protected area.
+(For insance, in Zones 6 and 7.)
+Try right up against the house.

 No matter your zone, when the weather warms reliably, give plants a thorough watering, and then feed them.
 In spring we’ll go into how to prune your plants–till then, holster those clippers.